sheaves/sheaves.github.io/distributive/Wong-Distributive.md

 <img src="http://sheaves.github.io/distributive/sample.png" alt="Sample string diagram" width="300"/>
 </p>

-Most diagrams in this most will not be as meticulously labelled as the above.
+Most diagrams in this post will not be as meticulously labelled as the above.
 Unlabelled white regions will always stand for a fixed category $\mathbf{X}$.
 If $F \dashv U$, I'll use the same colored string to denote them both, since they can be distinguished from their context: above, $F$ goes from a white to red region, whereas $U$ goes from red to white (remember to read from *right to left*!).
 The composite monad $UF$ (not shown above) would also be a string of the same color, going from a white region to a white region.

 ### Motivating examples